Huge-Dreamer/Microsoft-Edge-Webview2-Repair-Guide/README.md

 ---

-*Guide written based on a real troubleshooting session on Windows 11 (Build 26200) — May 2026*
+*Guide written based on a real troubleshooting session on Windows 11 (Build 26200) — May 2026 by Claude AI*